 2. Minimizing data errors

 A primary drawback of manual spreadsheets is that they are prone to errors, which is common when managing assets remotely.
 For example, technicians working in the field may forget to mark an asset checkout.
 Manual spreadsheets are easy to duplicate or overwrite, leading to inaccuracies.
 According to research, 88% of spreadsheets have such errors, causing high-cost fluctuations.
-And let’s not forget that employees can even forget to update them at the given time, which leads to more discrepancies in asset records.
+And letโs not forget that employees can even forget to update them at the given time, which leads to more discrepancies in asset records.

-To minimize flawed paperwork, managers must use remote asset management software to remove ghost assets appearing on the spreadsheet.
 Recording remote asset details is faster and easier with a complete record of all assets owned by a company.
-In case any errors are made, the system identifies them, reducing the chance of misplacing the assets.
+In case any errors are made, the system identifies them, reducing the chance of misplacing the assets.ย

 3. Lowered asset downtime

 Remote assets can be easily overused in instances of incorrect documentation, and overuse results in higher costs and greater depreciation over time.
 The best way to resolve this is to maintain daily logs to record usage, indicating the number of times the remote asset was used to complete a task.
-With access to daily logs, you can also schedule maintenance, especially when heavy-duty equipment is used at the site, on a weekly, bi-weekly, or monthly basis, depending on the type of the asset.
+With access to daily logs, you can also schedule maintenance, especially when heavy-duty equipment is used at the site, on a weekly, bi-weekly, or monthly basis, depending on the type of asset.ย

 Managers can also identify usage patterns, such as at what time the equipment or tool is being used.
-When it is approaching its end capacity, it can switch with another asset, enabling proper asset utilization.

 4. Improves operational efficiency

-Manual recording of remote assets becomes trickier with the growing business.
-By automating the whole process, every remotely used asset remains accounted for.
-The admin never loses sight of infrastructure even at remote sites.
-It not only makes their job of maintaining records of devices being used a lot easier, but also lowers asset replacement costs.
+The admin never loses sight of infrastructure, even at remote sites.
+It not only makes their job of maintaining records of devices being used a lot easier, but also lowers asset replacement costs.ย

 5. Data and asset protection